nikitakrh/CoVid-Germany/README.md

 This directory contains helper functions that are required for data processing.

 ## Scripts
-### Create Plots
+### Dashboard App
-This script handles the data and calls all plot functions from different scripts.
+- handles the data
+- calls all plot functions to manage figures
+- creates web app to be accessed via `http://127.0.0.1:8050/`

 Execute with:
-`python create_plots.py`
+`python dashboard_app.py`

 ### Hospitalizations
 Plots: